 Voting and counting

 Voting is compulsory in NT Legislative Assembly elections.
-The voting system used is optional preferential voting (OPV) where the voter must mark a number '1' on the ballot paper next to their most preferred candidate and can then choose whether or not to mark further preferences.
+The voting system used is full preferential voting where the voter must show a preference for all candidates listed on the ballot paper.

 Immediately after the close of voting at 6:00 pm on election day, there is: